Frequently asked questions about the platform | Fluid Attacks Help

 Some factors for this may be the following:

-1. The Continuous Hacking project started long after the software product started to be built and you decided not to do a Health Check that involves Fluid Attacks' hacking team's manual review of the old code.
+1. The Continuous Hacking project started long after the software product started to be built and you decided not to do a Health Check that involves Fluid Attacks' pentesters' manual review of the old code.

 2. You added an old repository with code already built and the corresponding Health check was not requested.

-3. You requested a Health Check, which was conducted, but, as the members of Fluid Attacks' hacking team assessing your code are changed throughout time, only now the hacking team found these vulnerabilities.
+3. You requested a Health Check, which was conducted, but, as Fluid Attacks' pentesters assessing your code are changed throughout time, only now the team found these vulnerabilities.

 Why did security testing under the Essential plan fail to find vulnerabilities?